-TSCA: All ingredients in Mycostat-P50 and K20 are on the TSCA inventory.
+TSCA: All ingredients of Mycostat® BX2 are on the TSCA inventory or exempt.
 CERCLA: NAP

-DSL: All ingredients in Mycostat-P50 and K20 are on the DSL list.
+DSL: All ingredients of Mycostat® BX2 are on the DSL inventory or exempt.

 OSHA: Wood products are not hazardous under the criteria of the federal OSHA Hazard Communication Standard 29 CFR 1910.1200.
 However, dust generated by sawing, sanding or machining activities is considered hazardous.